rize-network/react-api/README.md

 External references may also contain internal paths in the external schema (e.g.
-`schemas/collection.yml#/definitions/schemas/Customer`) and back-references to the base openapi file or between files (so that you can reference another schema in the main file as a type of an object or array property, for example).
+`schemas/collection.yml#/definitions/schemas/Customer`) and back-references to the base OpenAPI file or between files (so that you can reference another schema in the main file as a type of an object or array property, for example).

 At start-up, an OpenAPI or Swagger file with external references will be "bundled",